Understanding UK Horse Racing Odds | Bet Smarter at Mobile Wins

 🟨 Decimal Odds (e.g. 6.00)

-- More common at online sportsbooks and exchanges
+• Common at online sportsbooks and betting exchanges

 How to Calculate Returns

-- Fractional odds: Multiply your stake by the first number, then add the stake
+• Fractional odds: Multiply stake by the numerator, then add the stake

 What About Each-Way Bets?